Tuesday, April 08, 2014

 Eerie/Shamanistic

 In October 2009, I'd finished about 1/3rd to 1/4th of the Apparition Poems manuscript.
 Then, for a long month, I hit an internal power block about continuing.
 A long, eerie, frustrating, shamanistic month later, I resumed and wrote the rest of the book.
-I've stopped temporarily with the Conshy Apps, because I know what I want to crown the new manuscript: a run of poems about blood, family, and Conshohocken itself, analogous (if on a different thematic level) to the run of poems which begins "Cheltenham."
+I've stopped temporarily with the Conshy Apps, because I know what I want to crown the new manuscript: a run of poems about blood, family, and Conshohocken itself, analogous (if on a different thematic level) to the run of poems which begins Cheltenham.
 Writing is my yoga, and I'm not ready to empty myself yet; and the eerieness which hangs in the air reminds me of 11/09.
 Say hello to "visionary deadness" again; even as what's creeping in is so fulsome a sense of deadness about '14 America that only a serious shaman could deliver the visionary goods in reaction.
 We'll see.

 Wednesday, January 08, 2014